Robert C. Green

 Robert C. Green is an American medical geneticist, physician, and public health researcher.
-He directs the Genomes2People Research Program in translational genomics and health outcomes in the Division of Genetics at Brigham and Women's Hospital and the Broad Institute, and is Director of the Preventive Genomics Clinic at Brigham and Women's Hospital.
+He directs the Genomes2People Research Program in translational genomics and health outcomes and is the Director of Preventive Genomics Clinic at the Division of Genetics at Brigham and Women's Hospital and the Broad Institute.
 Research led by Green includes clinical and research aspects of genomic and precision medicine, including the development and disclosure of Alzheimer's disease risk estimates (the REVEAL Study) and one of the first prospective studies of direct-to-consumer genetic testing services (the PGen Study).
 He has studied the implementation of medical sequencing in healthy adults (the MedSeq Project), newborns (the BabySeq Project), and active duty military personnel (the MilSeq Project).
 As of 2020, he is leading the first research collaboration to explore return of genomic results and better understand penetrance in a population-based cohort of underrepresented minorities.
 He has led the Preventive Genomics Clinic at Brigham and Women's Hospital since its creation in 2019.

 Education

-Green was born in Richmond, Virginia, and received an undergraduate degree from Amherst College in 1976, and then attended the University of Virginia School of Medicine, and earned a Masters of Public Health in Epidemiology from Emory University School of Public Health.
+Green was born in Richmond, Virginia, and received an undergraduate degree from Amherst College in 1976, and then attended the University of Virginia School of Medicine, and earned a Master's of Public Health in Epidemiology from Emory University School of Public Health.
 He completed a residency in neurology at Harvard Medical School's Longwood Neurology Program, and research fellowships at Beth Israel Deaconess Medical Center and Boston Children's Hospital.
 Green is board-certified in neurology and medical genetics.
 He was previously on the faculty at Emory University School of Medicine and the Boston University School of Medicine.